viihna-lehraine/Shadex/README.md

 ## Authors

 - **Viihna Lehraine** - sole creator and contributor
-- **Built With** - JavaScript in the VS Code editor and ridiculous amounts of caffeine
+- **Built With** - JavaScript, VS Code, Firefox, and unhealthy amounts of caffeine